 There's some evidence suggesting a tie between the two conditions, but more studies are needed.

-Educate yourself first, and only then tell your date or partner about the virus you have.
+Educate yourself first before you tell your date or partner about your virus.

 By Reniel Anca

-Though there isn't a medicinal cure, there are acceptable ways to treat symptoms successfully.
+Though there isn't a medicinal cure, there are acceptable ways to treat HPV warts successfully.

 By Reniel Anca